Logs off all sessions and free all internal memory and context information allocated by CLIv2.

 A nonzero return code indicates failure, and the value specifies the reason for the failure.

-After the call, the return code variable will contain a return code.
+After the call, the return code variable contains a return code.

 - After the call, CLIv2 changes ContextArea for its own purposes.